POSTAGE SPECIAL: Pay $8.00 postage for first item ordered. Free postage on all your next

 Information On Fresnel Hands Free Magnifiers:

-A full page hands free magnifier consists of a Fresnel lens that allows reading of a
+A full page hands free magnifying glass consists of a Fresnel lens that allows reading of a

 whole page.
 The advantage of a full